matcom/hulk/README.md

 # HULK -- Havana University Language for Kompilers

-Reference definition for the HULK language
+> Reference definition for the HULK language.

+This repository contains the reference definition for the HULK programming language.

+HULK is a didactic, type-safe, object-oriented and incremental language designed for teaching compilers at college level.
+You can read all about the language [here](https://matcom.github.com/hulk).

 ## License